digi-ron/AU-Falcon-SPUD-Project/Electrical/Relays/Relays.md

 - Connect ground to auxiliary device
 - Done

-> NOTE: a 5-way relay for the same Micro-ISO size would function more like the [5-way Mini-ISO](#5-way-mini-iso-relay) relay, however it is not noted as it is not relevant to this project
+> a 5-way relay for the same Micro-ISO size would function more like the [5-way Mini-ISO](#5-way-mini-iso-relay) relay, however it is not noted as it is not relevant to this project
+{: .block-note}

 ## 3-Way Flasher Relay